-Once a vessel has been accepted as a participant in any race or event organised by Tall Ships Races International Limited, the decision to start and continue the race or event is the responsibility of the captain/master.
+The decision to start or continue participating in any race or event organised by Tall Ships Races International Limited is the responsibility of the captain/master.

 (d) Acceptance of these Rules

 All captains/masters and owners of vessels competing in Sail Training Races shall be governed by these Rules and shall agree to accept any penalty imposed by the Race Committee.